-Dr. Sonia Schwalen, a psychologist in our Center for Pediatric Eating Disorders at Children's Health℠ Plano, explains why.
+Briana Sacco, M.D., Medical Director of the Center for Pediatric Eating Disorders at Children's Health℠, explains why.
 "When the school year is up and running, with work schedules and sports schedules and all the busy things that families do, it can be difficult to notice that your child is not eating as much as you thought they were," she says.
 "At the holidays, parents might notice their child isn't eating at every meal, eats less or finds ways to avoid family meal time, all of which could be a cause for concern."

-Both at holiday time and the rest of the year, Dr. Schwalen offers the following recommendations for parents:
+Both at holiday time and the rest of the year, Dr. Sacco offers the following recommendations for parents:

-Children who struggle with higher anxiety or depression, or even an eating disorder, may also struggle with social situations and might prefer to withdraw or isolate, and spend more time in their room.
-Parents should monitor the amount of time that their kids are spending alone, especially when everyone else is at home, as isolation could be a warning sign that kids are not doing well.
+Children who struggle with anxiety or depression, or even an eating disorder, may also struggle with social situations.
+Because of this, they may withdraw or isolate and spend more time in their room.
+Parents should monitor the amount of time that their kids are spending alone, especially when everyone else is at home.
+Isolation could be a warning sign that kids are not doing well.

-Overall, Dr. Schwalen says, parents should take advantage of the holidays and the new year to reset good habits and be more aware of their children's attitudes and food behaviors.
+Overall, Dr. Sacco says that parents should take advantage of the holidays and the new year to reset good habits and be more aware of their children's attitudes and food behaviors.

 Stay current on the health insight that makes a difference to your children.
 Sign up for the Children's Health newsletter and have more tips sent directly to your inbox.